Spiritual Education for Kids

 Community Oriented

 Parents matter too!
-Care-givers, teachers and neighbors all gather in friendly after-class hour to catch up & connect.
+Caregivers, teachers and neighbors all gather in a friendly after-class meetup to connect in an environment where genuine bonds are created.

 Why Spiritual Education?